DJPinchoff/expense_tracker_CLI/README.md

 - search transactions
 - list transactions

+## Installation and Use
-1. To install, download zip from button above.
+1. Download zip from button above.
 2. Uncompress the files into a directory.
 3. Open terminal and ```cd``` into the correct directory.
 4. Type ```createdb expenses``` to create the postgresql database.